 The debut race was held in 1959.
 It has been the season-opening race of the Cup arrangement since 1982.

 It is viewed as the most significant and renowned race on the NASCAR schedule.
 It even has the biggest prize value.

-Since 1995, U.S. TV appraisals for the Daytona 500 have been the most elevated for any auto race of the year.
+Since 1995, U.S. TV appraisals for the Daytona race have been the most elevated for any auto race of the year.
 The race has been outperforming the Indianapolis 500.
-The 2006 Daytona 500 pulled in the 6th biggest live worldwide TV crowd of any game that year with 20 million watchers.
+The 2006 Daytona pulled in the sixth biggest live worldwide TV crowd of any game that year with 20 million watchers.

 The track was somewhat on the sand and furthermore on the roadway close to the seashore.
 Prior occasions highlighted 200-mile races with stock vehicles.
 In 1959, the 500-mile stock vehicle race was held at Daytona.
 It was the second 500-mile NASCAR race.

-Some of the best NASCAR drivers have won the prestigious Daytona 500 race since its inception.
-Richard Petty has won the race most times.
-He has won the race 7 times.
+Some of the best NASCAR drivers have won the prestigious Daytona race since its inception.
+Richard Petty has won the race most times; he has won the race seven times.

-Cale Yarborough has won the race 4 times.
-Denny Hamlin and Jeff Gordon have won the race 3 times.
+Cale Yarborough has won the race four times, whereas Denny Hamlin and Jeff Gordon have won the race three times each.
 NASCAR legend Jimmie Johnson has also won the race twice.